Yishun triple murders: The killings (Wang's account)

 After the argument, Zhang went to bed at about 9 pm.
 Wang, who was naked, shared the same bed but could not fall asleep.
 ASP Lim, who recorded Wang's statements, heard Wang described how angered he was to the point of feeling shortness of breath and his body trembling, and that he was "seeing red" while the blood kept rushing through his head and his mind was blank.
 Wang kept mulling over how "wicked" his girlfriend was and how she kept spending his money like water and her unfaithfulness.
 The mulling went on about an hour before the 42-year-old went into the kitchen and remained there for some time, supposedly to calm himself down.
 But in the kitchen, Wang laid his hands on a serrated-edged knife.
 He brought it along with him into Zhang's bedroom.
 It was there, Wang used the knife to kill his 41-year-old lover Zhang Meng.

 Wang first positioned himself over his sleeping girlfriend's naked body and began to stab Zhang repeatedly.
 Zhang was said to have been awakened from her sleep and shrieked in pain while trying to sit up.
 Despite so, Wang relentlessly stabbed her until she died from her wounds; Wang claimed he cannot recall how many times he stabbed his girlfriend.

 While he was in the frenzied process of stabbing Zhang, Feng Jianyu, then 17 years old, was awakened by the sounds of stabbing while she was sleeping in the living room, which prompted her to open her mother's bedroom door.
-This would be a final, and fatal mistake Feng would make in the last moments of her life, as Wang, who saw her witnessing him killing her mother, went over to repeatedly stab Feng to death.
+This would be the final, and fatal mistake Feng would make in the last moments of her life, as Wang, who saw her witnessing him killing her mother, went over to repeatedly stab Feng to death.
 Wang told ASP Lim that when he saw the girl, he initially did not recognise her and his only thought was to kill "the person standing in the doorway", and he only realised that this person was Feng when he simmered down and looked at her body, which slumped down next to her mother's.
 The autopsy reports revealed in court that among the total of 98 knife wounds found on both Feng and Zhang's corpses, 16 of them were potentially fatal.